Ationet/ationetdocs/Installation Guide StandAlone V240m Terminal.md

 - Library Camera
 - Mx Downloader

-# Date/Time &amp; WiFi configuration
+# Date/Time and WiFi configuration

 With the terminal turned on, enter the Supervisor menu by pressing the **1+5+9** keys simultaneously.
 This way you&#39;ll see the following menu: